Comcx/codeTranser--JS/README.md

 # codeTranser--JS
-A new trial of making a compiler
+A new trial of making a compiler by JavaScript!